From crazy to pathological: the insidious disease only beginning to get the recognition it deserves

-Up to 50 per cent of women with endometriosis will experience difficulty in falling pregnant.
+Up to 50 per cent of women with endometriosis will experience fertility issues and difficulty in falling pregnant.
 Given that many women are now delaying child-bearing until their 30s, when fertility is already starting to decline, the presence of endometriosis can significantly decrease their chances of having a child.

 “A large proportion of women that I see who are struggling with infertility end up having endometriosis,” said Dr Kee.
 “If they want a baby, they need to be proactive.”

-Surgery to remove the endometriosis can greatly increase the chances of falling pregnant, only for a small window of time.
+Surgery to remove the endometriosis can greatly increase the chances of pregnancy, only for a small window of time.
 “Research has shown us that women with endometriosis have a better chance of falling pregnant by themselves in the first four to six months after surgery,” said Dr Kee.

 Kristy was fortunate to fall pregnant after her initial surgery for endometriosis though many aren’t so lucky.